theianjones/blog/content/egghead-aws-cdk-notes.md

 ---
 title: Build an App with AWS Cloud Development Kit
+tags: [egghead, aws]
 ---

 These are my notes for Tomasz egghead course.

 ### Table of Contents